Your guide to digital asset management for small businesses

 If you need a DAM that doesn’t cost half your marketing budget, but don’t want to sacrifice on quality, then Dash has got your back.

 Sure, we’ll admit it.
-It’s not the DAM for the big multinational corporations of the world.
+It’s not a DAM for big enterprise corporations of the world.
 But the one thing we pride ourselves on?
 Having built a top-quality, affordable digital asset management tool for small businesses.
-We understand you because we’re a small biz ourselves.
+We understand you because we’re a small business ourselves.

 Here’s a few of the awards we won recently: